daxon/daxondotco/360-video/index.md

 Our aim to bring you on breathtaking experiences from around the world through 360 videos.
 Our production company '360 Thrill' is leading the way with engaging 360 video journeys for social.

-All our current 360 videos can be found [right here](https://www.youtube.com/channel/UCD-lebCcXn03aQRaq95AXEw/videos).
+All our current 360 videos can be found <a href="https://www.youtube.com/channel/UCD-lebCcXn03aQRaq95AXEw/videos" target="_blank">right here</a>.

 <br>